Assess immediate safety

 As part of completing a safety assessment, gather information from a wide variety of sources.
 Practitioners engage with families, children, young people and communities whose culture, ethnicity, economic status, age, gender, spirituality and sexual orientation may differ greatly from their own.
 It’s important to remember that practitioners can be influenced by their own personal experiences and therefore biased when assessing others where difference exists.
 This is why it is essential that information is gathered not just from the family but the extended family, the network and cultural elders or advisors to ensure we are able to make a rigorous and balanced assessment.

-Below are key factors to consider during a safety assessment when there are worries about parental mental health issues.
+Below are key factors to consider during a safety assessment when there are worries about parental mental illness.
 This section is not intended to be exhaustive or directive but to prompt and support thinking and planning.
 There are many considerations to explore with the family to inform the safety assessment.

 Consider the following when assessing safety:

 - If they are unwell what are the current symptoms that are of concern, and how do they impact on the safety and wellbeing of child?

 - Does the parent have a diagnosed mental illness?

 - If they have been diagnosed with a mental illness, what are the common symptoms of that diagnosis and how might they affect the parent’s functioning and parenting?

 - Are there concerns about the parent’s ability to regulate their emotions and behaviours in a way that impacts the immediate safety of their child?

 - Does the parent experience rapid, unpredictable changes to their emotions and behaviours?

 - Does the parent have immediate thoughts of harming themselves?